Lukša Poklepović

 Lukša or Lukas Poklepović (16 February 1945 – 12 June 2022) was a Croatian footballer who played as a goalkeeper.

 Career

 Poklepović joined his first team, HNK Hajduk Split, at the age of 19.
 After five seasons in the Yugoslav First League, he fled from Yugoslavia to West Germany and played for 1.
 FC Kaiserslautern before joining the Belgian club Beveren.

 With Beveren, Poklepović participated in the 1971 Inter-Cities Fairs Cup.
 The club reached the round of 16 before being eliminated by Arsenal.
 Poklepović played all six of his team's fixtures in the competition.
 In 1972, the club was relegated to the Belgian Second Division, which they won the following year and were promoted.
 He then decided to return to Yugoslavia with HNK Šibenik, giving way to goalkeeper Jean-Marie Pfaff in Beveren, playing 145 official matches for the club.
-He then moved to Greece to play for OFI Crete and PAS Giannina before retiring.
+He then moved to Greece to play for OFI and PAS Giannina before retiring.